 For many people, medication used together with psychological therapy can work very well.

-It isn’t common for people to need hospital admission.
-Admission might be considered if people feel suicidal or like they want to harm themselves or their babies.
+It isn’t common for women to need hospital admission for antenatal or postnatal depression.
+Health professionals might consider admitting women to hospital if women feel suicidal or have thoughts of harming themselves or their babies.
 You should contact your GP urgently or go to your local hospital’s emergency department if you feel like this.
 GPs and hospital staff can give you the help and support you need.

 Practical strategies for antenatal depression and postnatal depression

 If you or someone close to you has antenatal or postnatal depression, here are some practical strategies to help.